Bots and Automated Attacks

 4. Deterrence (length of protection) – How long have strong defenses been in place?
 Have existing anti-bot defenses successfully mitigated and deterred attackers?
 (New Bot Defense customers tend to have higher automation percentages than those that have been protected for longer.
 The mix of new and old customers in each industry may also impact the industry automation overview in Figure 1, though this impact will decrease over time.)

-Using this simple factor list, we can explain why the Telecoms industry is the most attacked: the value of the payout from taking over an account is very high.
+Using this simple factor list, we can explain why the Telecoms industry is one of the most attacked: the value of the payout from taking over an account is very high.
 Telecomsaccounts allow hackers to steal new phone upgrades and get brand new smart phones.
 They can also take over and port phone numbers to other devices, circumventing phone based 2FA used by banks and other high value targets.
 This makes Telecoms companies very desirable targets, even if they have very large security budgets and teams.
 Given the consolidation in the Telecoms industry, the match rate of stolen credentials is bound to be high as most adults have a Telecoms account with one of a handful of providers, compared to the tens of thousands of credit unions.

 On the other end of the percentage automation spectrum are credit unions.
 These tend to have smaller user bases and smaller average account balances than some of the larger banks.
 The probability of matching a list of stolen credentials against a small 50 thousand member credit union is much lower than matching against a 50 million customer international bank.
 Not only is the probability of credential matches higher with larger banks, but the value sitting in the accounts is also higher.
-This makes credit unions smaller targets despite the perception that they are likely to have weaker security, smaller budgets and security teams.
+This makes credit unions smaller targets despite the perception that they are likely to have weaker security, smaller budgets, and smaller security teams.
 Contrary to this perception, credit unions typically outsource a lot of services including security to larger organizations that use their scale to bring best in class security to what would otherwise be small and poorly secured credit unions.
 This combination of low value, low probability of success and outsourced security makes credit unions a less desirable target for bots.

 Industry Trend Analysis